Victoria Principal: Personal life

 Principal has been married and divorced twice, and has no children.

-Anthony Perkins reportedly had his first experience with a woman at age 39 with Principal on location filming The Life and Times of Judge Roy Bean in 1971.
+During the filming of The Life and Times of Judge Roy Bean (1972), she dated actor Anthony Perkins, for whom it was his first heterosexual experience.

 Her first marriage was to writer-producer Christopher Skinner, whom she met in 1978 when he played a bit acting part on Dallas.
-The couple wed soon after beginning their relationship; however, they filed for divorce two years later in 1980, it was finalized in 1981.
+The couple wed soon after beginning their relationship.
+They filed for divorce two years later in 1980; it was finalized in 1981.

 Principal had a high-profile relationship with English-Australian singer-songwriter Andy Gibb.
 The pair met on The John Davidson Show in January 1981 and had immediate chemistry.
 They celebrated their love in a duet song, "All I Have to Do Is Dream" (1981), a modest pop-chart hit that peaked at number 51 on the Billboard Hot 100 on September 12, 1981.
 The recording was the last single by Gibb, and is the only single recorded by Principal.
 The relationship ended in March 1982, due to Gibb's escalating drug addiction problems.
-After Gibb's death in 1988, Principal explained to People, "Our breakup was preceded and precipitated by Andy's use of drugs," she clarified, "I did everything I could to help him, but then I told him he would have to choose between me and his problem."
+After Gibb's death in 1988, Principal explained to People, "Our breakup was preceded and precipitated by Andy's use of drugs."
+She clarified, "I did everything I could to help him, but then I told him he would have to choose between me and his problem."

-Principal met prominent Beverly Hills plastic surgeon, Dr. Harry Glassman in 1983.
+Principal met prominent Beverly Hills plastic surgeon Dr. Harry Glassman in 1983.
 They married on June 22, 1985, in Dallas, Texas, when Principal was seven years into her role on Dallas.
 The couple lived in Beverly Hills.
 In May 2006, Principal filed for divorce, citing irreconcilable differences.
 The couple divorced in December 2006, with Principal stating, "We have had a loving relationship for over 20 years."

 Principal later moved to Malibu, California.
 She owns properties in Big Sur, California, and Switzerland.

 In 2007, Principal showed interest in training for her booked flight on the Richard Branson's commercial space flight venture, the galactic passage ticket which she purchased in 2009.
 Principal stated, "Going into space fulfills many desires I have of seeing the planet, going fast, going someplace very few people have been—and hopefully coming back down!"
-Principal and Branson held a joint worldwide press conference in New Mexico, where the space center is to be built.
 In 2012, Principal withdrew from the Branson-led program.

 Since 2012, Principal has developed a ranch property outside of Los Angeles, where she rescues and rehabilitates animals.